bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/3 - advanced techniques/README.md

 - seen how to handle various checkpoints (or virtually any sort of model)
   - and optimized the grid display at the same time
 - demonstrated the ability of the XY Plot to include images or various dimensions / apect ratios within the same grid
+- shown how we can use the `Output Config` node, to keep a collection of configs, while standardizing our workflow

 This tutorial is still in construction, so I will certainly add most techniques in the future, be sure to check.